thomasgeissl/ofPackageManager/README.md

 ### OSX

+#### brew

-On OSX you can install it via brew.
+On OSX you can install the package manager via brew.
+This will download the most recent version of the package manager and add it to your path.

 ```
 brew tap thomasgeissl/tools